 Due to the declining numbers in Woodland Caribou populations on the island portion of Newfoundland beginning in the early 2000’s, the Dept. of Environment and Conservation ( D.E.C ) have dramatically reduced the number of permits issued for woodland caribou to both resident and non-resident hunters since the 2008 season.
-Some good news from the D.E.C. during June of 2012, indicated that the population had begun to stabilize but woodland caribou calf survival was still not significantly high enough to bring about an increase in populations, to the extent required, to rebuild herds back to their full potential.

 An update provided in early 2015 states that woodland caribou productively across the island is relatively high, and not the cause of decline, not enough woodland caribou calves are surviving beyond their first three months of life to replace adult mortalities, largely due to predation by Coyote and Black Bear.
 In a further update provided on March 6, 2015 by the Dept. of Wildlife they eliminated hunting pressure as the cause for decrease in woodland caribou numbers.

 The woodland caribou population on the island in 2013 was estimated at 31,980, and was still declining, but yet at a slower rate of decline then earlier years.
 The statistics provided for the Middle Ridge woodland caribou herd for that year showed that the number of animals was at least stable and possibly going up, other herds like the Grey River had seen a decrease of 1777 animals from 2007-2011.